mwallraf/ZenPacks.TwoNMS.Rancid/README.txt

 - add some reports: devices under SVN control, devices missed, ...
 - add some commands or Rancid menu for: starting Rancid for a single device, for more devices, getting config on demand, change diff
+- at this moment customized router.db files can only be used for groups which already exist in Zenoss, so at least 1 device in zenoss must be enabled in the rancid group.
+Should be fixed